farrandi/dsci_563/lecture3_563.md

 - **Goal**
   - Find a low-dimensional representation of the data that captures as much of the variance as possible
-  - Loss function: minimize the reconstruction error (equal to getting the maximum variance)
 - **Approach**
   - Find the lower dimension hyperplane that minimizes the reconstruction error
   - Model is the best-fit hyperplane